Wadi al Hayaa District

 Wadi al Hayaa (وادي الحياة Wādī al Ḥayāh) is one of the districts of Libya.
 Its capital is the city of Ubari.
 As of 2006, it had a population of 72,587, area of 31,890 km2 and a population density of 2.28 persons per square kilometer.

-The district is bordered by Wadi al Shatii in north, Sabha in east, Murzuq in south and Ghat in the west.
-The district is part of the Fezzan geographical division of Libya which is mostly desert.

 Geography

-The district is bordered by Wadi al Shatii in north, Sabha in east, Murzuq in south and Ghat in the west.
-The district is part of Fezzen geographical division of Libya which is mostly desert.
+The district is bordered by Wadi al Shatii in the north, Sabha in the east, Murzuq in the south and Ghat in the west.
+The district is part of the Fezzen geographical division of Libya which is mostly desert.
 The region receives an annual rainfall of 2.5 in.
 There are no perennial rivers in the region, but the region is abundant with groundwater aquifers.
 Libya has mostly a flat undulating plain and occasional plateau, with an average elevation of around 423 m.
-Around 91 per cent of the land is covered by desert, with only 8.8 per cent agricultural land (with only 1% arable lands) and 0.1 per cent of forests.
+Around 91 per cent of the land ? is covered by desert, with only 8.8 per cent agricultural land (with only 1% arable lands) and 0.1 per cent of forests.
 The major resource found in the area is manganese.
 The Fezzen region has a desert climate.
 Dust storms lasting four to eight days are quite common during Spring.
 Fezzen is in southwest Libya.